 Chicago Hit & Run Accident Attorneys

-Hit & Run Accidents in Illinois
+Laws Regarding Hit & Run Accidents in Illinois

-Like other states, Illinois has laws regarding what you can—and cannot—do after a motor vehicle accident.
+Like other states, Illinois has hit and run laws regarding what you can—and cannot—do after a motor vehicle accident.
 These laws make it a crime to leave the scene of an accident, regardless of how minor or major the crash, without stopping and identifying yourself.
 Known as a “hit-and-run,” fleeing the scene of a crash can be charged as a misdemeanor or a felony, depending on the outcome of the accident.

 If you were the victim of a hit-and-run accident, you are likely wondering what options you have when it comes to recovering compensation.
 Because Illinois follows a fault-based system, you typically must bring a claim against an at-fault driver to recover for your medical expenses, lost wages, pain and suffering, and other damages.
 But what happens when you cannot identify the at-fault driver because they did not stop at the scene?